starkn/260/README.md

 # Startup
 Start Up Project for CS260

-Change from vsCode
+Nathen Change from vsCode

-Change from GitHub
+Nathen Change from GitHub

+Brenden change from vscode